jbiscella/www.jacopobiscella.net/README.md

 Thank you for visiting, and I hope you find the information here valuable!

 # Notes
+Please note that these notes have been partially processed with AI and are not necessarly reviewed in depth.

 Content:
 - [Introduction to Circuit Breakers](/circuit-breakers/main.md)
 - [Introduction to Contract Testing](/contract-testing/main.md)